 Body and mind are one within the naturopathic vision.
 Spiritual awareness of the patterns that I have in my life, therefore, could not be left out of play.
 This disease, for example, forces me to say no more often or ask for help: I found out that I tend to tackle everything and do it for everyone.
 This was sometimes at the expense of myself.
 Now I can literally no longer take it all on my shoulders and so often have to say no or ask for help.
 Or say that I don't agree and my limit has been reached.
 I did this far too little, and this devoured me.
 Now that I have better defined my limits, I feel more powerful, better grounded and more assertive.

 Tip 9: Think of solutions

-You have never been educated in this course.
+You have never been educated nerve pain in this course.
 I love personal development, and for me, life is an exploration of yourself and how you interact with others.
 I want to enjoy life every day, even with everything I can't do.
 There are still all kinds of therapies that I can try.
 Recently I got an exciting tip from a business relation about homoeopathy in autoimmune diseases.
 A whole new group of resources that have only recently been developed.
 A whole knowledge area to delve into, therefore, both for myself and for our customers.
 Medicine does not stand still, and neither do I.